qmk/qmk_firmware/keyboards/gray_studio/space65/keymaps/billiams/readme.md

 git clone https://github.com/qmk/qmk_firmware.git
 ```
 2. Customize your layout by starting with a [keymap](https://github.com/qmk/qmk_firmware/tree/master/keyboards/gray_studio/space65/keymaps).
 I copied  the default and changed it to my liking.
-3. Before plugging in your keyboard into your computer, hold `SPACE` and `B` keys down
+3. Before plugging in your keyboard into your computer, hold `ESC` key down
-4. Holding those keys down, plug the keyboard into your computer, which will put the keyboard in bootloader mode.
-Note that if you've done this before, it could be that you need to simply press `ESC` prior to plugging in the board to put it in Bootloader mode.
+4. Plug the keyboard into your computer, which will put the keyboard in bootloader mode.
 5. Build your hex file and flash your keyboard
 ```
 make gray_studio/space65:billiams:flash # be in the qmk_firmware directory to do this